sodatha/Powertext/README.md

-Wow 1.12 addon for melee
+Wow 1.12 addon for warriors

-Displays melee attack power and rage/energy
+Displays melee attack power and rage

 Sodatha the mage in Turtle Wow